 wwwbffbikes.com

-Launched in March 2014 after a successful crowdfunding campaign, BFF Bikes is the first women-focused bike shop in Chicago.
+Launched in March 2014 after a successful crowdfunding campaign, BFF Bikes is Chicago’s first women-focused bike shop.
 It’s also reportedly the first of its kind in the entire Midwest.
 Located in the Bucktown neighborhood, BFF Bikes is the brainchild of best friends/competitive cyclists Annie Byrne and Vanessa Buccella, Like other notable bike small businesses, BFF Bikes is a one-stop bike shop, with road and hybrid bikes, apparel, accessories and bike maintenance.
-Additionally, this very popular female-centric bike shop offers group training rides and instructional classes.
+This trendy female-centric bike shop also offers group training rides and instructional classes.

 Related: Essential Santa Cruz Businesses To Support